Music Industry + Technology

-The music industry is quickly evolving and our three-week Music Business program gives you an edge by sharing the latest in technology and business practices.
+The music industry is quickly evolving and our three-week Music Industry + Technology program gives you an edge by sharing the latest in technology and business practices.
 Dive into an immersive, real-world curriculum and collaborate with peers and professionals.
 Through project simulations, you’ll merge new software skills with your love of music.

 Work with a network of professionals in the music and technology industries, from respected performers to master technicians.
 Coursework combined with trips to music venues and recording studios, guest lectures from professionals, as well as collaborations with summer Jazz musicians elevates your musical expertise.